tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 **Algorithm 4**: This algorithm is the same as Algorithm 3 throughout the IPP rounds.
-At the end of the IPP rounds the program gives preference to the formation all possible distinct quadruples.
+But at the end of the IPP rounds the program gives preference to the formation all possible distinct quadruples.
 Then next, larger-sized sub-products are computed by firstly consuming the largest existing 'tuples'.